BY ORDERING YOUR FREE GUIDE

-For modern day investors, silver offers much more than its longstanding record as a store of value and its status as one of the world’s great currencies:
+For retirement portfolios, silver offers much more than its longstanding record as a store of value and its status as one of the world’s great currencies:

-There are, in fact, a multitude of reasons for investors to consider silver for their portfolios, including the three important reasons below.
+There are, in fact, a multitude of reasons to consider owning silver, including the three important reasons below.

-Many investors instinctively see silver as subordinate to gold in its investment utility and value, but that’s not necessarily the case.
+Many investors instinctively see silver as subordinate to gold in its portfolio value, but that’s not necessarily the case.
 As a matter of fact, during key periods of economic upheaval when precious metals have entered a bull phase, silver historically has outperformed gold by a significant margin.

 Two of the most prominent precious metals bull markets in modern U.S. history occurred during the 1970s and again from 2001 to 2011.
 From January 1970 to January 1980, a period marked by double-digit unemployment and inflation as well as tremendous geopolitical upheaval, gold soared 1,500% while silver skyrocketed a stunning 2,100%.

-From 2001 to 2011, when a precious metals bull market was energized by worldwide economic and geopolitical stresses (including the onset of the Global War on Terror), gold’s move upward in value by an impressive 650% percent was trumped by silver values, which climbed 900%.
+From 2001 to 2011, when a precious metals bull market was energized by worldwide economic and geopolitical stresses (including the onset of the Global War on Terror), gold’s move upward in value by an impressive 600% percent was trumped by silver values, which climbed roughly 950%.
 (See chart below.)

-The demand for silver is on the rise around the world, driven chiefly by its near-irreplaceability as a key component in a wide variety of products.
+The demand for silver is growing around the world, driven chiefly by its near-irreplaceability as a key component in a wide variety of products.
 Silver is generally considered to have no peer when it comes to the conduction of heat and electricity, so there is really no end in sight to the continued demand for silver by industries the world over.

 In fact, the industrial demand for silver accounts for about half of the metal's global market.

-This ongoing, growing worldwide industrial demand for silver means it can be a useful investment asset during periods of economic prosperity.
-Even during periods of economic stress, silver is likely to still be in demand for the necessities of life.
-This quality works alongside its benefit as a true, time-honored store of value to help it serve as an market hedge.
+This ongoing, growing worldwide industrial demand for silver means it can be a useful asset during periods of economic prosperity.
+Even during times of economic stress, silver is likely to still be in demand for the necessities of life.
+This quality works alongside its benefit as a true, time-honored store of value.
 You can learn more about current silver prices and historical performance of silver prices throughout the world at www.silverprice.org.

-Right now, the price of silver makes it an especially attractive investment.
+Right now, the price of silver makes it especially attractive.
 The closely-watched gold-to-silver ratio (indicating the ounces of silver one ounce of gold can buy) is over 80.
 This suggests silver currently could be very undervalued, which provides a healthy margin for potential growth.

 Before the year 2000, shortly after not just one but two occasions when the gold-to-silver ratio approached 80, the price of silver climbed substantially.
 The ratio has been rising steadily since silver’s previous high in 2011, and the current 80-plus ratio is among the highest levels ever reached for this precious metal.

-This emphasizes silver’s significant undervaluation and provides an exceptional opportunity for investors to accumulate it at what could be a price well below its true value.
+This emphasizes silver’s significant undervaluation and provides an exceptional opportunity to accumulate it at what could be a price well below its true value.

 It is silver’s particularly stunning historical rates of return during financial chaos – even better returns than gold – that makes it such an important portfolio asset.

 And don’t forget about silver’s timeless value as currency.
-In addition to its notable characteristics as an investment asset, silver is so much cheaper than gold that it’s easier to accumulate in large quantities and use as a universally accepted medium of exchange – even in modern times.
+Silver is so much cheaper than gold that it’s easier to accumulate in large quantities and use as a universally accepted medium of exchange – even in modern times.